emotion-js/emotion/.changeset/friendly-carrots-buy.md

 "@emotion/serialize": patch
 ---

-Changed the `registered` paramater to be declared as optional in the TypeScript definition to match the runtime requirement.
+Changed the `registered` parameter to be declared as optional in the TypeScript definition to match the runtime requirement.